-At the end of this process, SigNature® T DNA, a botanical-based marker, is applied through a fine misting process.
+At the end of this process, SigNature® T DNA, a custom molecular tag, is applied through a fine misting process.
 This marker attaches to the fiber at a cotton-to-marker ratio of 1:1 billion.
 The tenacity of marker ensures a reliable, secure tracking system throughout the entire manufacturing process, beginning in the U.S., and through the spinning, weaving and sewing stage overseas.

 Harvested, ginned and tagged, the cotton is then compacted into 500-